OathWall

 Create a client secret

 Azure hides the secret value once you navigate away.
-Copy it before leaving.
-When a secret expires, you'll need to create a new one and update it in the Oathwall dashboard.
+When a secret expires, create a new one and update it in the Oathwall dashboard.

 Adding a Provider